MallikarjunaSS/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
+- Conclusion 1 Many columns had all missing values, hence dropped all these columns
-- Conclusion 2 from the analysis
+- Conclusion 2 Many columns had all zeros, some columns had same constan values.
+Hence dropped these columns
 - Conclusion 3 from the analysis
 - Conclusion 4 from the analysis